n1kdo/n1mm_view/README.md

 and collects the contact info into a database.
 The contact info data is used to create useful data screens that are continuously rotated.

-The contactchange and contactdelete UDP messages are also handles for changes made to the data in the logging program.
+The contactchange and contactdelete UDP messages are also handled for changes made to the data in the logging program.

 It was built to run on a Raspberry Pi and to display the statistics on a large television screen.
 It should run anywhere its dependencies